Episode III: Courtroom Alchemy: Discussion

 How to Participate

-- Challenge Reply requires a Steel Man summary (6 to 60 words, 30 to 600 characters).
+- A Challenge Reply must include a Steel Man summary of 6 to 60 words, or 30 to 600 characters.

-- Engage ideas, not individuals.
+- Engage the argument, not the person.

 - If meaning is unclear, ask for clarification before posting a challenge.

-- Protect clarity and intellectual honesty.
+- Aim for clarity, fairness, and intellectual honesty.

 Full guidelines: TGK Community Charter .